 Read: The night before Christmas is one of our absolute faves.
 We love to get a pile of Christmas books from the library to read.
 That way, we get different books every year!

 Get outside for a winter walk or six.
 Wrap up warm and get out there as often as you can, for as long as you can.
-In the UK, everyone struggles to produce enough B12 in the winter months.
-Getting outside as often as you can is good for you in more ways then one!
+In the UK, everyone struggles to produce enough vitamin D in the winter months.
+Getting outside as often as you can is good for you in more ways than one!

 Panto.
 Who doesn’t love a Christmas panto?